mr-alham/Google-gemini-AI-CLI-App/README.md

 version 1.20 or higher

 * **For best experience, use Gemini AI with Yakuake terminal to feel the productivity boost** (optional)

   ```sh
   sudo pacman -S yakuake
   ```

 ## Installation

+### Run the Binary (Quick and easy method)

 **Download the app from [GitHub Release](https://github.com/mr-alham/Google-gemini-AI-CLI-App/releases/), Extract the ZIP file and use directly without building/compiling.**

-## Installation

-### Run the Binary

-Use the app directly withour Compiling or downloading dependencies,
+Use the app directly without Compiling or downloading dependencies,

-Download latest version of the app from [GitHub Release](https://github.com/mr-alham/Google-gemini-AI-CLI-App/releases/), Extract the zip file and Execute as shown below.
+Download latest version of the app from [GitHub Release](https://github.com/mr-alham/Google-gemini-AI-CLI-App/releases/), Extract the ZIP file and Execute as shown below.

-#### For Linux users,
+#### For Linux users

 ```sh
 # first navigate to the directory where the zip file is